 - Introduction to risk management including probability, reliability, fault trees, event trees.

-- The initiation and development of fires, fire characterisation and design fires.
+- The initiation and development of fires, fire characterisation, fire toxicity and design fires.

 Where to next?